alemar11/ios-watchos-tvos-macos-resources/README.md

 * [UICollectionViewSlideLeft](https://github.com/antbelldev/UICollectionViewSlideLeft) - A UITableView Swipe to Delete implementation in UICollectionView.
 * [UPCarouselFlowLayout](https://github.com/ink-spot/UPCarouselFlowLayout) - A fancy carousel flow layout for UICollectionView on iOS.
 * [ZLBalancedFlowLayout](https://github.com/zhxnlai/ZLBalancedFlowLayout) - A UICollectionViewFlowLayout subclass that scales items to take up space, optimized for large item set.
+* [VegaScroll](https://github.com/AppliKeySolutions/VegaScroll) - VegaScroll is a lightweight animation flowlayout for UICollectionView completely written in Swift 4, compatible with iOS 11 and Xcode 9.

 ## CollectionViewCell